prisma/prisma-examples/.github/readmes/introspection-only/typescript/sqlite/_next-steps.md

 npx prisma2 generate
 ```

+This command updated the Prisma Client API in `node_modules/@prisma/client`.

 ### 4. Use the updated Prisma Client in your application code

 You can now use your `PrismaClient` instance to perform operations against the `Profile` new table.
 Here are some examples.